cosmic-lang/cosmic/README.md

 In `Ruka` bindings are stack allocated by default.
 Memory can be allocated on the heap manually if desired
 - Manual management:
   - Using an allocator, you can manage memory manually, which will return a raw pointer to the memory which must be freed before the program ends
-- Stack allocation can be handled using the local mode
+- Variable specified to be non-reference types will be stack allocated
 ```elixir

 let name: &string = "hello" # GC allocated, will be freed after the reference goes out of scope